hmehr/secure-thought/README.md

 4. Railway auto-detects `PORT` for each service (backend: 8080, frontend: 80)

 ### Docker Compose
+Used only for the local development.
+Environment variables defined above must be set prior to running.
 ```bash
 docker compose up --build
 ```